Movement across a membrane

 Why are these features important?

-- The tails are attracted to each other so they form the distinctive ‘bi-layer’ of the membrane (i.e. the two layers of phospholipids which make up the plasma membrane).
+- The tails are repelled by water (hydrophobic), so they form the distinctive ‘bi-layer’ of the membrane (i.e. the two layers of phospholipids which make up the plasma membrane).

 - The tails then become part of the centre of the plasma membrane - which repel hydrophilic substances.